 When you file for bankruptcy, you must be honest in your bankruptcy papers, follow all federal and local rules, and attend all mandatory hearings.
-If you commit fraud or fail to comply with any applicable laws or local rules, the bankruptcy court or trustee can dismiss your bankruptcy case.
-Read on to learn more about the reasons the court or trustee may dismiss your bankruptcy case.
+If you commit fraud or fail to comply with any laws or local rules, the bankruptcy court can dismiss your bankruptcy case.
+Read on to learn more about the reasons the court might dismiss your bankruptcy case.

-There are many reasons why your bankruptcy case may be dismissed.
-Typically, causes range from intentional misconduct (such as fraud) to simply failing to file the correct forms with the court.
-Below are some of the most common reasons the court or trustee might dismiss your bankruptcy case.
+Bankruptcy cases get dismissed for a variety of reasons ranging from intentional misconduct (such as fraud) to simply failing to file the correct forms with the court.
+Below are some of the most common reasons the court might dismiss your bankruptcy case.

-To qualify for Chapter 7 bankruptcy, your disposable income must be low enough to pass a means test.
-The bankruptcy means test compares your average income for the six month period prior to filing your case against the median state income for a similar household.
+Your disposable income must be low enough to pass the means test before you qualify for a discharge.
+The bankruptcy means test compares your average income for the six-month period before filing your case against the median state income for a similar household.

 If your income is below the state median, you qualify automatically.
-However, if it is above median, the means test uses national and local living expense standards for your area (as well as some of your actual expenses) to determine whether you qualify.
-If you fail the means test, the court or trustee will either dismiss your Chapter 7 bankruptcy or give you the option to convert to a Chapter 13 case.
+However, if it is above, you still might qualify.
+You'll be allowed to deduct the national and local living expense standards for your area (as well as some of your actual expenses) to determine whether you qualify.
+If you fail the means test, the court will likely either dismiss your Chapter 7 bankruptcy or give you the option to convert to a Chapter 13 case.

 (Find comprehensive information about the means test in Chapter 7 bankruptcy.)

-If you want to file for bankruptcy, you must pay a filing fee to the court to administer your case.
-(Get the rundown on bankruptcy fees and costs.)
+If you want to file for bankruptcy, you must pay a filing fee to the court for the administration of your case.
 In Chapter 7 cases, if you have little or no income, you may apply for a waiver of your court fees.
 The court will take into account your income and expenses when granting or denying your waiver.
 Unless you receive a waiver, the court will dismiss your case if you fail to pay the required filing fees.
-(See our information on the Chapter 7 Fee Waiver Application.)

 Filing for bankruptcy requires disclosing all of your financial affairs to the court.
-This means that you must complete a lengthy set of forms including a bankruptcy petition, schedules, and other required forms.
-If you fail to file all required forms with the court, your case will typically be dismissed.
+You must fill out a set of bankruptcy forms including a bankruptcy petition, schedules, and other required forms.
+If you fail to file all required forms, the court will dismiss your case.

-After filing your case, you are also required to submit certain supporting documents to the trustee such as tax returns, paystubs, and other documents to verify the information in your bankruptcy papers.
+After filing your case, you are also required to submit certain supporting documents to the trustee such as tax returns, pay stubs, and other documents to verify the information in your bankruptcy papers.
 Each trustee has different supporting documentation requirements.
-However, at a minimum, you must submit your most recent federal tax return to the trustee at least one week prior to your meeting of creditors (also called the 341 hearing).
+However, at a minimum, you must submit your most recent federal tax return to the trustee at least one week before your meeting of creditors (also called the 341 hearing), along with paycheck stubs, and bank account statements.
 Failure to submit all required documents may result in dismissal of your case.

 (Find out about the bankruptcy forms and other documents you must file in bankruptcy.)

-In Chapter 13 bankruptcy, you are allowed to keep all of your property but you must pay back some or all of your debts through a repayment plan.
-Chapter 13 plans typically last three to five years and your discharge is only entered upon successful completion of all plan payments.
+In Chapter 13 bankruptcy, you can keep all of your property (but this isn't a freebie—you'll have to pay for the nonexempt portion), but you must pay back some or all of your debts through a Chapter 13 repayment plan.
+Chapter 13 plans typically last three to five years, and the court will enter your discharge upon successful completion of all plan payments.
 If you stop making your Chapter 13 plan payments, the court will typically dismiss your bankruptcy.
-(Find information on Chapter 13 bankruptcy.)